Start a Laundry Love Effort in Your City

 Register your Laundry Love location at www.laundrylove.org

-There are LL door hangers, fliers and posters in English and Spanish available for you to write in the location and time for your LL.
-You can place these in the laundromat, surrounding motels and shelters, business, churches, social agencies or hand them out directly to people in need.
-They are available by visiting www.laundrylove.org.
+There are Laundry Love (LL) door hangers, fliers and posters in English and Spanish available for you to write in the location and time for your LL.
+You can place these in the laundromat, surrounding motels and shelters, businesses, churches, social agencies or hand them out directly to people in need.
+They are available by visiting www.laundrylove.org, under Facilitator Resources.

 You may also place a 4-inch by 4-inch Laundry Love laundromat sticker on the front door of the Laundromat, designating it as a Laundry Love laundromat.
 You can find these on the www.laundrylove.org website.
 We ask that you seek permission from the owner before placing a sticker at a laundromat.